openxc/openxc-message-format/README.md

   field is false, the remote node returned an error and the `negative_response_code` field should be populated.

-**negative_response_code** - (optional)  If requsted node returned an error,
+**negative_response_code** - (optional)  If requested node returned an error,
     `success` will be `false` and this field will contain the negative response code (NRC).

+Finally, the `payload` and `value` fields are mutually exclusive:

 **payload** - (optional) up to 7 bytes of data returned in the response,
-    represented as a hexidecimal number in a string.
+    represented as a hexadecimal number in a string.
 Many JSON parser cannot handle 64-bit integers, which is why we are not using a numerical data type.

+**value** - (optional) if the response had a payload, this may be the
+    payload interpreted as an integer and transformed with a factor and offset provided with the request.

-The response to a simple PID requset would look like this:
+The response to a simple PID request would look like this:

     {"bus": 1, "id": 1234, "mode": 1, "pid": 5, "payload": "0x2"}